ON THIS PAGE

 Even though we don’t know when or where a single meteor will appear, we do know the general area from which they’ll originate.

 Meteor showers get their name based on the point in the sky from which they appear to radiate.
-In the case of the Perseids, during their peak, they appear to come from the direction of the constellation Perseus in the northern sky.
+In the case of the Leonids, during their peak, they appear to come from the direction of the constellation Leo in the eastern sky.

 8. Calculate your exposure time.